cuinixam/pypeline/docs/index.md

 :columns: 8
 :class: sd-fs-3

-Configure and execute steps for developing a python package.
+Configure and execute pipelines with Python (similar to GitHub workflows or Jenkins pipelines).
 :::

 ::::